 Pets are not allowed inside buildings

 The Trace is the perfect pet friendly road trip, because there’s something to sniff around every bend!
 And when it’s time to really stretch your legs, 28 different hiking and self-guided trails are just steps away.
-We jumped on the Trace around mile 309, just before it crossed from Arkansas into Mississippi, and traveled south to its origin in Natchez.
+We jumped on the Trace around mile 309, just before it crossed from Alabama into Mississippi, and traveled south to its origin in Natchez.

 With so much to see and do, we only covered about 100 miles of the Trace per day, and we still didn’t cover everything!
 From the evidence left by native people who made their lives along these waterways, to sections of the old trace where you can visualize the difficulties faced by those early travelers … the history of our country is laid out along the route.